magicstickuk/multisite-post-duplicator/README.md

 2. Meta Box

 == Changelog ==

+= 0.5 =
+* NEW: Now copies post tags
+* NEW: Now copies featured images from posts
+* NEW: Admin notice apon dupication with link to go straight to new post
+* FIXED: Fixed User prefix having unintentional double space in some senarios
+* Prepared plugin for localisation (any translators welcome to contact me please!)
+* Cleaned code for improved efficiency

 = 0.4 =
 * Added Meta Box within the post type so you can now duplicate your post to another site on your network as you work (Thanks to Sergi Ambel!).